grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 In the next chapters, you will see me using a lot of different methods from the `Any` type.
 The more you use this class, the more it grows with other methods for creating customized objects.
-For now, however, let us stop here.
+For now, however, let's stop here.

 ### Summary